 As a club we have quite a few full-time players who played very little competitive football.
 Any U17 players in this category were pretty much limited to the seven Glasgow Cup ties for their competitive fix.
 Overall The Glasgow Cup was disappointing losing to Celtic in the final, but the low point was being completely out played by Partick Thistle in a 2-1 defeat at Lochinch.

-As is the norm a batch from last season’s Under 15′s are stepping up to form part of this season’s Under 17 squad, and there have been a couple of additions which I’ll catch up on in the coming weeks.
+As is the norm a batch from last season’s Under 15′s are stepping up to form part of this season’s Under 17 squad, which I’ll catch up on in the coming weeks.